-In August 2018, a special presentation of this exhibition took place as an experiment in visual anthropology.
-The images of European squares travelled to Greece, high in the Pindus Mountains, to the Aromanian settlements, which are small, generally isolated and not well-known or visited by tourists.
-The inhabitants are speakers of a neo-Latin language, Aromanian, predominantly oral and now on the verge of extinction.
-With few exceptions, the younger generations do not speak it.
+In August 2018, a special presentation of this exhibition took place as an experiment in visual anthropology, when the images travelled to the Aromanian settlements of the Pindus Mountains of Greece.
+These isolated villages are not well-known, and are rarely visited by tourists.
+The inhabitants are speakers of a neo-Latin language, Aromanian, predominantly oral and now on the verge of extinction − with few exceptions, the younger generations do not speak it.
 The exhibition was set up without prior notice, but with the permission of local authorities.
-The event was organised precisely in the main squares of these stone settlements, which have old and interesting architectural features.
-The locals were surprised to find images of their own squares alongside other, much better-known squares.
+The event was organised precisely in the main squares of these old stone settlements, with locals surprised to find images of their own squares alongside other, better-known squares.

 The anthropologist Cătălin D. Constantin, the author of this exhibition, has done fieldwork here, returning often in recent years.
 He speaks on the subject more broadly in a chapter of his book, European Squares and their Histories.
 He therefore knows many local inhabitants from the two settlements where the exhibition took place, some of them close friends.
 The two settlements, Calarli and Seracu, are called Kalarites and Syrako in Greek.
 As a result of the now declining pastoral lifestyle, Kalarites and Syrako have a special way of life.
 In the summer, they are filled with energy and people, their population rising into the hundreds and even thousands.
 In the winter, however, the great snows ensure that only six or seven people remain.
 Thus, the community has traditionally functioned by rules and regulations that differ from those in more settled communities.
 The settlement’s square and its social activities during the summer, when the community regroups, is very important for helping maintain social ties.
 The very birth of these settlements is linked to the centuries-old platan trees, found in every Aromanian settlement in these mountains.